Easy Persimmon Jam Recipe

 - Water

-- Clean and puree: First, I clean and discard any seeds before chopping the persimmons into smaller pieces.
+Clean and puree: First, I clean and discard the seeds, then chop the persimmons into smaller pieces.

-- Boil: Then, I pour it into a medium saucepan and add the sugar, boiling for 15 minutes on medium heat, stirring occasionally.
+Boil: Then I pour it into a medium saucepan, add the sugar, and boil for 15 minutes on medium heat, stirring occasionally.

-- Thicken the fruit: Afterward, I mix the cornstarch with the water until it dissolves before adding it to the puree with the lemon juice.
+Thicken the fruit: Afterward, I mix the cornstarch with water until it dissolves, then add it to the puree with the lemon juice.
 I boil it on medium-low for another 15 minutes, stirring occasionally until slightly thickened.

-- Cool and store: Now, I let the jam cool to room temperature before pouring it into sterilized jars to seal and store.
+Cool and store: Now, I let the jam cool to room temperature before pouring it into sterilized jars, sealing, and storing.

 Canning